ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 ###  Marker management

 The googleMap doesn't expose a list of markers that have been added to the map, nor does it track the currently selected marker.
 In other words, you'll need to do your own `marker management`.
-Marker management is the ability to manage the markers in your app in a flexible way.
+Marker management is all about having a flexible way to keep track of the markers being used on your app, so that you can refer to them in an easy way.

 It comes in handy when you want to interact with markers without going through the standard callbacks of the googleMap.

 When you have a marker somewhere on the map and you didn't store the resulting marker in a list, the only way to access the marker again is by clicking on it, and using the marker argument in the callback.